dlh01/dave-wpstarterkit/README.markdown

 *   [The Roots Theme version of the HTML5 Boilerplate `.htaccess`][14]

-*   [The 5G Blacklist 2012 from Perishable Press][11].
-Note
+*   [The 5G Blacklist 2012 from Perishable Press][11], plus
-    some comments throughout the blacklist in response to conflicts or false positives I've seen.
+    the [WordPress Add-on for 5G][22].
+Note some comments throughout the blacklist in response to conflicts or false positives I've seen personally, but your mileage may vary.

 *   Block surfers from accessing `wp-config.php` and include-only files ([via the Codex][9])